nic0michael/RabbitMQProducerMicroservice/DesignPattern.md

 ## Decoupling the Controller Classes from the Service Classes
 It is not uncommon to find the Controller Classes tightly coupled to the Service Classes this makes unit testing a challenge.

-### We introduce a Service Manager Class between the Controller Classes from the Service Classes
+### We introduced a Service Manager Class between the Controller Classes from the Service Classes
 This decouples the Controller Classes from the Service Classes.
+We also made the Service Classes implement Interfaces this further decouples the ServiceManager Class from the Service Classes

 ![MicroserviceDesignPattern](https://github.com/nic0michael/RabbitMQProducerMicroservice/blob/master/MicroserviceDesignPattern.JPG)